-This article will help you understand how to make a financial statement in Visyond.
-You can quickly generate financial statements without long manual setups:
+This article will help you understand how to make financial statements in Visyond.

 - Cash Flow Statement

 Visyond creates forward looking predictive statements, driven by assumptions in an operating model.
 For simple, backward-looking statements, any accounting tool is probably enough.
 For spreadsheet-driven pro-forma statements, Visyond will dramatically simplify the process.